Home

 Data Structures & Algorithms Interview Q/A that can land you into your dream job

-Being ‘Tech-savvy’ was something which just sounded cool once, but now has become the need of the hour.
-This environment now claims for giant leaps in development of technology and to cater this need mastery in Data Structures & Algorithms becomes highly significant.
-Leading companies such as Amazon, Flipkart, Google, Facebook have the need of software developers skilled in efficient coding and that’s where Algorithms take command.
-With e-commerce picking up pace, the roles of software developers skilled in programming increases manifold.
+Being ‘Tech-savvy’ was something that just sounded cool once, but now has become the need of the hour.
+This environment now claims giant leaps in the development of technology, and to cater to this need, mastery of Data Structures & Algorithms becomes highly significant.
+Leading companies such as Amazon, Flipkart, Google, and Facebook need software developers skilled in efficient coding and that’s where Algorithms take command.
+With e-commerce picking up pace, the roles of software developers skilled in programming increase manifold.

-Six figure salary packages await those with proficiency in this skill.
-However, this reward comes by bagging the job for which a large number of aspirants aim for and to emerge better than the best while at the interview their questions need to be understood with proper clarity.
+Six-figure salary packages await those with proficiency in this skill.
+However, this reward comes by bagging the job which a large number of aspirants aim for and to emerge better than the best while at the interview their questions need to be understood with proper clarity.

 Here are the Top 20 Data Structures & Algorithms Interview Questions from the book for your reference: